akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [dummy](../../test/java/sample/javadsl/ConsumerExample.java) { #plainSource }

-For with `Consumer.plainSource` the `Subscriptions.assignmentWithOffset` specifies the starting point (offset) for a given consumer group id, topic and partition.
+For `Consumer.plainSource` the `Subscriptions.assignmentWithOffset` specifies the starting point (offset) for a given consumer group id, topic and partition.
 The group id is defined in the `ConsumerSettings`.

 Alternatively, with `Consumer.plainPartitionedManualOffsetSource` (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer)]), only the consumer group id and the topic are required on creation.
 The starting point is fetched by calling the `getOffsetsOnAssign` function passed in by the user.
 This function should return